m1010j/uglifier_bug_demo/README.md

 See [here](https://uglifier-bug-demo.herokuapp.com/) for a live version of the app.

-This repository also contains five branches that reflect fixes, each of which is sufficient on its own to avoid the error on Heroku:
+This repository also contains six branches that reflect fixes, each of which is sufficient on its own to avoid the error on Heroku:

 ## 1. [Downgrade to uglifier 4.1.12](https://github.com/m1010j/uglifier_bug_demo/tree/downgrade-uglifier)